richardtallent/vue-simple-calendar-sample/README.md

 > Sample app showing off the `vue-simple-calendar` component

+**NOTE: The master branch, including this README, is now for version 2.2.0, which is nearing release but is not quite done yet (I'm working through webpack 4 migration).
+The live demo below is for the current released version, 2.1.3.**

 This is a demo app for the open-source `vue-simple-calendar` Vue component ([https://github.com/richardtallent/vue-simple-calendar](https://github.com/richardtallent/vue-simple-calendar)).

 For a live demo, visit [https://www.tallent.us/vue-simple-calendar/](https://www.tallent.us/vue-simple-calendar/).